UniversalDependencies/docs/contributing.md

-For more detail, you can see the documentation for the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) and [Embedded visualizations](embedsd.html).
+For more detail, you can see the documentation for the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) and [embedded visualizations](embedsd.html).
 However, we believe that the formats are simple enough to learn by example and by doing, and suggest to proceed directly to the next section (editing).